samjones00/docs/docs/ormlite/index.md

 </div>

 ## Other notable Micro ORMs for .NET
 Many performance problems can be mitigated and a lot of use-cases can be simplified without the use of a heavyweight ORM, and their config, mappings and infrastructure.
-As [performance is the most important feature](https://github.com/mythz/ScalingDotNET) we can recommend the following list, each with their own unique special blend of features.
+We can recommend the following list, each with their own unique special blend of features.

 * **[Dapper](http://code.google.com/p/dapper-dot-net/)** - by [@samsaffron](http://twitter.com/samsaffron) and [@marcgravell](http://twitter.com/marcgravell)
-    - The current performance king, supports both POCO and dynamic access, fits in a single class.
-Put in production to solve [StackOverflow's DB Perf issues](http://samsaffron.com/archive/2011/03/30/How+I+learned+to+stop+worrying+and+write+my+own+ORM).
-Requires .NET 4.
+    - Current performance king, supports both POCO and dynamic access, fits in a single class.
+Used to solve [StackOverflow's Perf issues](http://samsaffron.com/archive/2011/03/30/How+I+learned+to+stop+worrying+and+write+my+own+ORM)
 * **[PetaPoco](http://www.toptensoftware.com/petapoco/)** - by [@toptensoftware](http://twitter.com/toptensoftware)
-    - Fast, supports dynamics, expandos and typed POCOs, fits in a single class, runs on .NET 3.5 and Mono.
-Includes optional T4 templates for POCO table generation.
+    - Fast, supports dynamics, expandos and typed POCOs, fits in a single class.
+Includes optional T4 templates for POCO table generation
 * **[Massive](https://github.com/robconery/massive)** - by [@robconery](http://twitter.com/robconery)
-    - Fast, supports dynamics and expandos, smart use of optional params to provide a wrist-friendly api, fits in a single class.
-Multiple RDBMS support.
-Requires .NET 4.
+    - Fast, supports dynamics and expandos, smart use of optional params for a wrist-friendly api, fits in a single class.
+Multi RDBMS
 * **[Simple.Data](https://github.com/markrendle/Simple.Data)** - by [@markrendle](http://twitter.com/markrendle)
-    - A little slower than above ORMS, most wrist-friendly courtesy of a dynamic API, multiple RDBMS support inc. Mongo DB.
-Requires .NET 4.
+    - A little slower than above ORMS, most wrist-friendly courtesy of a dynamic API, multiple RDBMS support inc. Mongo DB